nivenly/website/content/en/blog/2023/2023-03-01-first-post.md

 [Nivenly Foundation Swag Store](https://nivenly.myspreadshop.com/) <i class="fa-solid fa-shirt"></i>

-Right now there are a lot of options as we let SpreadShirt do its thing.
-When you click on clothing types and sizes, as well as non-clothing items like accessories, the results that show will only be for our store and not site-wide for SpreadShirt.
+Right now there are a lot of options as we let SpreadShirt do its thing, though we might slim it down once we know what the preferred options are as there are a lot of options that might be overwhelming.
+When you use the top nav bar to select a particular type of clothing or accessory (stickers, mugs, etc.) the results are for only the Nivenly store, not site-swide for SpreadShirt.

 #### Donations